Davidson County Tax Collections Office

 To make a payment using your credit / debit card please come into our office, call 855-461-9799, or visit our payment portal website.
 You will need the bill year, number, and amount to complete the transaction.
-There is a nominal fee charged by Point and Pay for this transaction.
+There is currently a 2.5% fee charged based on the amount being paid by Point and Pay for this transaction.
 In office credit card payments can only be made in our Lexington Office.

 This office is responsible for: